 It is also our hope that our efforts will show the local counties and cities the benefits of river access points.
 If this can be accomplished, adding additional points upstream or downstream would be extremely cost-effective (especially when compared to building a hiking trail or mountain bike path).
 By expanding the options for paddlers, the river may attract a more diverse group of recreationists that would aid in spreading our message of conservation.

-place for plants to take root and further stabilize
+Fiber matting will provide erosion control and a place for plants to take root and further stabilize the stream bank. |

 -Lee Friedlander, TNACI Conservation Associate